 Luke wore lightweight cotton shorts and light colored t-shirts pretty much every day of our recent summer trip to Italy.
 On the odd occasion that he wore a dark colored shirt, he immediately regretted his decision.
 The sun was so hot that anything too dark just made him feel too hot.

-He stuck to comfortable Adidas sneakers that looked good by day with shorts and by night with chinos (also lightweight and cotton).
+He stuck to comfortable Adidas sneakers (like these) that looked good by day with shorts and by night with chinos (also lightweight and cotton).
 He also always carried around a hat and sunglasses and used them whenever we were out in the sun for more than a few minutes at a time.

 Don’t Forget Sunscreen!